 Besides selling originals, I also sell prints and notecards.
 I pay a local printer to make them, and recently I began adding Bible verses or poems to the back of my cards.
 The lower prices (compared to original artwork) make it easier for someone to purchase these on the spur of the moment.

-1. By posting on Facebook
+1. Posting about my artwork on Facebook

-I don’t have a regular schedule for Facebook, I just post when I have a new painting to share.
+I don’t have a regular schedule for Facebook.
+I just post when I have a new painting to share.
 I always include the name of the painting, its size, and whether or not I used a reference photo.
 If the photo wasn’t one that I took myself, I always credit the photographer and send them a print or notecard of the painting as a thank-you.

 Our small town celebrates each holiday with some sort of organized gathering, and in the summer months, a town market is held on Main Street.
 I have done well at the Christmas and Cotton Festivals (and not so well at the town market).